livingdocsIO/documentation/page-management/component_card_definition.md

     }
   }
 ```
-Each mapping entry defines as the key the directive on the component card and as the value, the key in the publication's metadata hash as well as the data type with which to treat the value at this specific key.
+Each mapping entry defines:
+- the key: a the directive on the component card,
+- the value/dataField: a key in the publication's metadata hash from which to take the content for the directive above,
+- the value/dataType: with which to treat the value at this specific key.

 Note that as of now there is no type enforcement so misuse of types (e.g. filling an editable directive with an object) will result in erronous behavior.

 It is important to note that a component card is itself never serialized or de-serialized nor will it ever hold its own state.
 The content of the component card is fully controlled by the values in the metadata hash of a publication.